modypy/modypy/docs/guide/05_dc_engine.rst

 We need some way to determine the input voltage and the external load acting on the motor axle.
-We do that by introducing two :class:`port <modypy.model.ports.Port>` instances.
+We do that by introducing two :class:`Port <modypy.model.ports.Port>` instances.
 Ports are place-holder objects that can be connected to signals.
 We will use them to access the value of whatever signal will be connected to them later.